“The curious are always in some danger. If you are curious, you might never come home.” – Jeanette Winterson

 When we approach our work from a place of wonder, anything is possible.

 There may be a period of time when the story doesn’t cohere.
-We may have a series of disparate images, a sense of our hero at different points in the story, and we wonder how on earth he is going to get from here to there.
+We may have a series of disparate images, a sense of our hero at different points in the story.
+We wonder how on earth he is going to get from here to there.
 Understandably, this can make us nervous—or we can get excited by how dynamic our book or screenplay is becoming.
 As long as we hold it loosely and stay connected to that initial impulse, our story has a way of telling us where it wants to go.

 Our subconscious seems to be constructed in such a way that it is forever searching to find order in chaos.
 It is the ultimate Mr. Fix-It.
 We don’t need to crack the whip.
 In fact, it is when we start cracking the whip and fretting about whether the writing is any good that our subconscious starts shutting down.